 Retrofit (RF)

-This type of initiative is designed to convince customers to add efficiency features and/or practices to energy consuming products, systems or buildings.
+This type of initiative is designed to convince customers to add efficiency features and/or practices to energy consuming products, systems, or buildings.
 For such measures, the baseline is the existing level of efficiency of the products, systems or buildings to which efficiency features are being added.
 This is the case even if the act of adding efficiency features and/or practices triggers application of a state or local code because such a trigger would not have occurred absent the efficiency program.

 Other Program Delivery Types